 Finding Unique Souvenirs on Bonaire

-Captain Don Stewart’s Collection: Captain Don was a legend on Bonaire, having arrived way back in 1962 on his 70-foot schooner, the Valerie Queen.
-Since that time, Captain Don was been at the forefront of conservation and preservation of Bonaire’s reefs, even being the driving force and initiator of the island’s current mooring buoy system for dive boats.
-Captain Don was a prolific writer, and his most recent book, “Reef Windows”, premiered in December, 2009.
+Captain Don was a legend on Bonaire, having arrived way back in 1962 on his 70-foot schooner, the Valerie Queen.
+Since that time, Captain Don has been at the forefront of conservation and preservation of Bonaire’s reefs, even being the driving force and initiator of the island’s current mooring buoy system for dive boats.
+Captain Don was a prolific writer, and his most recent book, “Reef Windows”, premiered in December 2009.
 There is also a DVD, entitled “An Island Adrift” chronicling his years in the Caribbean.
 These items are available at many shopping establishments around Bonaire.